SJ9VRF/RLHF-Summarization-with-T5/README.md

 6. **Dependencies**: Lists the main dependencies, pointing to `requirements.txt` for a complete list.
 7. **License**: Provides information about the project’s licensing.
 8. **Acknowledgments**: References the original work or papers that inspired the project.

-This `README.md` provides a comprehensive guide for users to get started with the project, while still being concise.